-Welcome to Season 2 of Science Sunday!
 Today we will be learning about density with this fun and easy experiment called the Rainbow Jar experiment.
-With a few simple ingredients that you probably have around your house you can witness the magic of density.
+With a few simple ingredients that you probably have around your house, you can witness the magic of density.

-The first experiment we will be sharing with you explores density, density is the mass of a unit of volume in a material substance.
+This experiment explores density, density is the mass of a unit of volume in a material substance.

-Isabella explains it wonderfully in the beginning of her video which is on our channel and linked below.
+Isabella explains it wonderfully at the beginning of her video which is on our channel and linked below.

 Isabella used two cups and a bunch of pom poms.
 In one cup she had a lot of pom poms in the other just a few.
 This demonstration helps her to explain density.

 Here is how we explain it.
 Almost everything is made up of molecules, the pom poms represent molecules.
-The more molecules your item has the more dense it is (the less space there is between them) .
+The more molecules your item has the denser it is (the less space there is between them).

 We are working with liquids in this experiment, each liquid has a different density which explains why they stack up on top of each other.
 Each liquid creates its own layer based on its density.